 RF Workbench Page 1

-The first installment of a 4 part series exploring the basic measurement of 50 Ω RF circuits.
+The first installment of a multi-part series exploring basic 50 Ω RF circuit measurement.
 This web series borrows heavily from the work of Wes, W7ZOI.

 RF Workbench 1 shows a way to measure AC signals and quantify power.
 As circuit builders, knowing the power gain or loss in dB of stages like filters or amplifiers; or the absolute power in dBm of our RF signal sources dominates our bench work.